 As far as Catherine goes, this wasn’t too difficult as her descendants are quite active on the ripper scene and have appeared in various television documentaries.
 Indeed some of them have even joined us on our Jack the Ripper Guided Walking Tour.

-Russell Edwards managed to track down a descendent of Kosminski’s sister, Matilda, who agreed to give a DNA sample and, once more, this also came back as a positive match.
+Russell Edwards managed to track down a descendant of Kosminski’s sister, Matilda, who agreed to give a DNA sample and, once more, this also came back as a positive match.

 But have they?